You may not be able to execute trades on stock market holidays, but that doesn’t mean you need to hit the pause button on your trading career.

 Just because it’s a stock market holiday in the U.S. doesn’t mean it is everywhere in the world.

-Even if you don’t trade in the overseas markets, you can still gain some valuable insight into the global economy by at least checking them out.
+Even if you don’t trade in the overseas markets, you can still gain some valuable insight into the global economy by checking them out.
 You could also get ideas for trending sectors or sympathy plays.

 Additionally, you can make forex and crypto trades even when the stock market is closed.
 So if these modes of trading appeal to you — and you know what you’re doing — it’s still possible to execute trades.